 210 Fox, Marine Rifleman, 251-52.
 Fox reports that the water detail included 15 men, but Charles R. Smith says it was 20.
 See Fox, Marine Rifleman, 252; and Smith, High Mobility and Standdown, 1969, 45.
-211 2dLt James H. Davis, interview with SSgt Willis S. Bernard Jr., 19-28 April 1969, HD Oral History Collection.
+211 2dLt James H. Davis, interview with SSgt Willis S. Bernard Jr., 19-28 April 1969, Marine Corps Oral History Collection.
 212 Fox writes that it was 82mm mortars in his memoir, but he says it was 61mm in his oral history interview from 1969.
 Charles R. Smith writes that it was 60mm.
 See Fox, Marine Rifleman, 252; Fox interview; and Smith, High Mobility and Standdown, 1969, 45.
 213 Fox, Marine Rifleman, 253.

-Defense Department (Marine Corps) 3D-9060-69 Marines from Company A, 1st Battalion, 9th Marines, walk down a PAVN trail along a ridgeline inside Base Area 611. and on line, with 2d Platoon in trace.214 His company was not at full strength.
+Defense Department (Marine Corps) 3D-9060-69 Marines from Company A, 1st Battalion, 9th Marines, walk down an NVA trail along a ridgeline inside Base Area 611. line, with 2d Platoon in trace.214 His company was not at full strength.
 He left his mortar section with the battalion, figuring that they would prove useless in the thick jungle, and he was forced to send a squad with the water detail as an escort due to the sporadic firing.
 It quickly became obvious, however, that having a reduced force was the least of Fox's problems.
 As they approached the enemy position, the Marines melted into the dense vegetation, and soon Fox, who was following at the center of the assault, could only see individual rifleman as they used the jungle for cover.
 Now seeing the approaching Americans, the enemy increased the volume of fire.
 Small-arms fire and machine guns scythed through trees, branches, and leaves of the banana grove.
 Company A's assault remained orderly but slowed.
 At the moment before the attack stalled, an enemy rocket-propelled grenade landed only one meter behind Fox when he was providing a situation report to Lieutenant Colonel Smith on the radio, showering his left leg and shoulder with shrapnel.
-Recovering, he agreed with his battalion commander that Company D, 600-800 meters behind the enemy position, should assist.215 Marines went prone to avoid the withering fire.
-Fox did not realize that he was facing a reinforced company in a camou- 214 Fox interview; and Barrow to Davis report.
+Recovering, he agreed with his battalion commander that Company D, 600-800 meters behind the enemy position, should assist.215 214 Fox interview; and Barrow to Davis report.